waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Ilex Forest: Dark area, HM05 Flash may be useful but not required.

 ## Progress
 - Ilex Forest: Chasing runaway Farfetch'd.
-Bird currently at (27, 31).
+Bird currently at (28, 31).
+Facing LEFT.
+Player at (26, 31).